LJ-Song/task-manager-react-native/README.md

 ## Usage

 Once the application is installed and running, you can scan the QR code if you are using Expo Go app, or follow the steps on terminal for your respective choice of device.

+Initially the daily leaderboard might be empty because no one has completed any tasks in the past 24 hours.
+You can create an account and add some completed tasks to get on the daily leaderboard!

 You can also open http://localhost:8081 in your browser to view the project.
 UI elements can appear differently than on your phone.